jmnmv12/Semaphore_Restaurant/README.md

 # Semaphore_Restaurant
-Implementation of a simualtion of a restaurant using semaphores to control the flux of actions.
+Implementation of a simulation of a restaurant, using semaphores to control the flux of actions.
 > **University of Aveiro, 2018/2019**<br/>
   Authors:<br/>
   João Miguel Nunes de Medeiros e Vasconcelos<br/>